 James received his Master's Degree from the University of Virginia School of Architecture, and studied at the Monticello Archaeological Field School.
 He also holds a degree in English from Randolph-Macon College.

-A widely published writer and former university lecturer on restoration, architectural history and life safety in the building industry, James is available for speaking engagements.
+A widely published writer and former university lecturer on historic preservation, restoration, architectural history and life safety in the building industry, James is available for speaking engagements.

-Meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, and historic architecture.
+James meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, preservation planning, and historic architecture.
+He has been a champion for the National Historic Preservation Act, and is considered a leading expert in The Secretary of the Interior's Standards.

 Residential development conversion of apartment buildings into condominiums,